Szaflary – castle

 History

 The castle was probably built in the second half of the 13th century.
-Its founder is unknown.
-It is possible that it was erected on the initiative of the Griffin family or the Cistercians.
-The castle was not witnessed in sources until 1338.
-At that time, there was a mention of the burgrave Peter of Słupia.
-The castle belonged to royal property at the time, later it remained in the hands of tenants, among other Ratułd, Pieniążek and Komorowski families.
-The fortress fell into ruin at the beginning of the 16th century.
-In the 19th century, the Uznańscy family, the then owners of the estate, erected a brick pavilion on the foundations of the central tower of the castle.
+It is possible that it was built on the initiative of the Gryfit family or the Cistercians from Ludźmierz, who were entrusted by the Gryfit family with the mission of colonizing Podhale.
+The Szaflary was first recorded in documents in 1338.
+At that time, the local burgrave or castellan Piotr from Słupia (“Petrus de Slup castellanus”) was mentioned.
+Piotr could also have held the office of starost, because the castle was taken from its original heirs by King Kazimierz the Great, in order to organize the monarchy’s affairs related to the defense of the southern borders of the country.
+Later, Szaflary remained in the hands of tenants, including the Ratułds, Pieniążeks and Komorowskis.
+The castle fell into ruin at the beginning of the 16th century.
+In the 19th century, the Uznański family, the then owners of the estate, erected a brick pavilion on the foundations of the castle’s central tower.

 Architecture